jonasbkarlsson/ferroamp_operation_settings/README.md

 PV | Switch | Enables PV strings.
 ACE threshold | Number | Current threshold for the ACE function.
 Valid values min=0.0, step=0.1, max=100.0.
 ACE | Switch | Enable current equalization (ACE) when current in any Mains phase exceeds the ACE threshold.
 Lower Reference | Number | Battery state-of-charge (SoC), below which it is not allowed to discharge battery.
+Valid values min=0.0, step=0.1, max=100.0.
 Upper Reference | Number | Battery state-of-charge (SoC), above which it is not allowed to charge battery.
+Valid values min=0.0, step=0.1, max=100.0.
 Get Data | Button | Reads the current configuration from the Ferroamp system and sets the values of all the entities.
 Update | Button | Writes the values of all entities to the Ferroamp system.